jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 This section covers the error handling, retry logic, quality assurance, system resilience, and testing strategies of the multi-agent system, describing how the system maintains reliability, quality, and robustness in the face of errors and failures.

 **Key Takeaways:**
-- Comprehensive error handling and retry logic ensure system reliability and graceful degradation
+- Comprehensive error handling and retry logic ensure system reliability with fail-fast error handling and graceful retry failures
 - Critic agent and feedback loops provide integrated quality control at every workflow step
 - System resilience strategies enable robust operation and clear failure attribution
 - Testing strategies and infrastructure support maintainable, high-quality code and architecture